Many of us find ourselves in a situation where we have no idea what to do with our lives.

 In 2011 I went through a similar crisis.
 I was working at a dead-end job, drinking beer every night, and watching copious amounts of internet porn.
 I hated my life.

-Luckily, I managed to get my life together and turn my it around but it wasn’t easy.
-I changed my mindset, body, habits, job, city, country and lifestyle.
+Luckily, I managed to get my life together and turn it around but it wasn’t easy.
+I changed my mindset, body, habits, job, city, country, and lifestyle.
 I sold everything I owned and I never looked back.
 Now, I have a future to look forward to.

 Not knowing what to do with your life is an extremely common problem, regardless of your age and standing in life.
 You can be living a good life but if you feel your life isn’t heading in the right direction, you will feel uneasy.
 You can be 18 years old or 40+ years old and don’t know your purpose in life.
 That’s common.
 There’s no shame in that.

 Everyone has a different standing in life, so while I can’t help you with your specific issues, I came up with a list of guidelines that will help you make better decisions about your future.